StockSharp/doc/en/topics/UdpDumper.md

    > [!CAUTION]
    > If the settings are successful, the program will start receiving UDP datagrams and writing them to disk.
 The app will write the number of bytes received for each feed.
 7. The app **UDPDumper** is written with a graphical interface.
-If the program is launched without a graphical interface (as well as running under Linux operating systems, etc.) you can use the **S\#.UDPDumper.Console**, program, which is a console and cross\-platform version.
+If the program is launched without a graphical interface (as well as running under Linux operating systems, etc.) you can use the **UDPDumper.Console**, program, which is a console and cross\-platform version.

    The app **UDPDumper.Console** takes as a parameter the path to the file created by the UI version (exactly the UI version, and **not an exchange config**):